Build your first Blazor App with UI Kit blocks

 In Components -> App.razor file, add the following code for light mode (

-In Components -> App.razor file, add the style oriented CDN link for Bootstrap 5.3 theme in the
+In the Components -> App.razor file, add the CDN link for the Bootstrap 5.3 theme stylesheet in the

-In Components -> App.razor file, add the style oriented CDN link for Syncfusion Blazor components in the
+In the Components -> App.razor file, add the theme stylesheet CDN link for Syncfusion® Blazor components in the

 For light mode: